Subpart F Income Reporting (2018) – Subpart F CFC Tax Basics

 - Controlled Foreign Corporation – Attribution Rules

-What is a Controlled Foreign Corporation?
+What is a CFC?

 More than 50% Ownership

 The basic requirements are relatively simple: the first requirement is that the business is more than 50% owned by U.S. persons.
-Recalling back to our Master’s in Tax program, our professor made it clear that unfortunately, many individuals receive bad legal advice and believe they are the owner of a Controlled Foreign Corporation, when in fact they are not.
-Remember, you must be more than 50%.
+Recalling back to my Master’s in Tax Law program, our professor made it clear that unfortunately, many individuals receive bad legal advice regarding CFC.
+Specifically, they incorrectly believe they are the owner of a Controlled Foreign Corporation because they own the business 50%/50% with a foreign person — when in fact they are not the proud investor of a CFC.

 For example: if a US person and a non-US person each own 50% of a foreign corporation, it is not a Controlled Foreign Corporation.
 Why?
 Because a U.S. person does not own more 50% of the corporation.

 To complicate ownership rules further, there are attribution rules which apply – which means if you happen to own a subsidiary which owns a foreign corporation, the ownership can be attributed back to you so that no matter how sneaky you believe you are.
 Attribution rules also apply to family relationships (children, spouses, grandparents, etc.), and if ownership is ultimately “attributed” to you, then you will be deemed the de facto owner of the foreign corporation – even if your name is nowhere to be found on title.